Last Updated: December 13, 2024

 Exercise 3: Embed Stakeholder Analysis (10 minutes)

-There are no features in Microsoft Project for capturing a stakeholder analysis.
+There are no features in Microsoft Project that capture a stakeholder analysis.
 Two features facilitate working with different documents that might be located online or files created with Excel or Word.
 Those features are hyperlinks and OLE (Objective Linking and Embedding).

-Embedding is the most likely feature to be used when the project plan and or objects are mobile.
+Embedding is the most likely feature to be used when the project plan and objects are mobile.
 For instance, if you are working with a Master Class Coach, you could embed your stakeholder analysis and then send the coach your project file.
-The coach can open your project file, and the embedded objects can open from Microsoft Project.
+The coach can open your project file, and the embedded objects can be opened from Microsoft Project.

 This OLE feature will be used several times during this class and will be reviewed in more detail.
 The basic steps for embedding the stakeholder analysis will be provided to complete this exercise.